Templates to kick-start your privacy management program

 Every one of these Template documents has been designed specifically to reflect the requirements of NSW public sector agencies, regulated by NSW privacy laws.
 Each Template comes as a Word document; simply follow the instructions to quickly create all the key documents needed to support privacy compliance in your agency.

-These templates are only available as part of the Compliance Kit for NSW Public Sector Agencies.
+These templates are only available in one of these Compliance Kits:

 Template Data Breach Response Plan (including Data Breach Policy)

 While the NSW privacy laws do not include a general scheme for mandatory data breach notification, in some cases NSW public sector agencies to report to the NSW IPC, and to notify affected individuals, about certain types of data breaches.
 Plus in some cases other laws will apply additional reporting or notification requirements.
 This template document offers a ready-made procedure for your agency, which will streamline the process of responding to a data breach.
 This template:

 - includes a quick flowchart guide for all staff

 - defines for staff what is a data breach, and who they need to report to if they suspect a data breach has occurred

 - sets out a four-step response procedure for the Privacy Officer to follow

 - allows for different steps according to whether the breach is high / medium / low risk

 - includes a template for both internal and external reporting, and

 - includes a template notification letter for affected clients.

 Template Privacy Risk Assessment Procedure